 - Mailing fraud

 Penalties for White Collar Criminal Convictions in Texas

-There is not an exact penalty automatically assigned for each white collar crime.
+There is no exact penalty automatically assigned for each white-collar crime.
 This is because the punishment for every conviction depends on the exact details of the situation.
-For example, if the defendant had a criminal history, or if the crime was committed against a vulnerable elderly or disabled person, or if there was a large number affected by the crime, then the penalty will usually be much higher.
+For example, if the defendant had a criminal history, if the crime was committed against a vulnerable elderly or disabled person, or if there was a large number affected by the crime, then the penalty will usually be much higher.